-Manganese, Iron, and Color MCL Violation in the raw ditch water: Manganese was found at levels that exceed the secondary MCL of 50 μ g/L, Iron was found at levels exceeding the secondary MCL of 300 μ g/L and Color was found at levels exceeding the secondary MCL of 15 CU.
+Aluminum, Manganese, Iron, and Color MCL Violation in the raw ditch water: Aluminum was found at levels that exceed the MCL of 1000 μ g/L, no corrective action was done due to aluminum chlorohydrate is used in the treatment of the water and is removed before the process is complete.
+Manganese was found at levels that exceed the the secondary MCL of 50 μ g/L, Iron was found at levels exceeding the secondary MCL of 300 μ g/L and Color was found at levels exceeding the secondary MCL of 300 μ g/L and Color was found at levels exceeding the secondary MCL of 300 μ g/L, income the secondary MCL of 15 CU.
 Manganese, Iron, and Color MCL's are set to protect you against unpleasant aesthetic effects (e.g., color, taste, and odor) and the staining of plumbing fixtures (e.g., tubs and sinks) and clothing while washing.
-The high Manganese, iron levels are due to leaching of natural deposits.
+The high Manganese, iron levels are due to leaching of natural deposits